asimihsan/travelbot/src/backend/README.md

 ## TODO

+-   use tabs. new tab for previous searches and favourite searches.
+    -   previous searches stores everything up to e.g. 100.
+    -   favourite searches are only favourited searches, no limit.
 -   fix list of places to only include places supported by travel providers.
     -   still need geonames to do geolocation, keep it in its own table.
     -   need list of places per provider.